 Below the graph, you will see your “Top Boards” and below that your “Top Pins”.
 I will look at the impressions and engagements of my boards to see which boards are getting the most reach and performing best.
 When I create a new pin and want to schedule it to multiple boards, I will pin it to the most-relevant, top-ranked board of mine.
 I will also, use the board statistics to see what boards my audience is most interested in and I will create additional boards with similar topics and keywords.

 Finally, let’s look at your “Top Pins”.
 There is a goldmine of information in this section.
 Here is how to use it:

-First, I like to look at this two different ways.
-One filtered by “All Pins” and other by my claimed URL.
+I will filter my pins by “All Pins” or choose to look at one of my claimed domains.
 These settings can be changed over the left-hand side as we did in the beginning.
-The reason I like to look at “All Pins” is to see how the other content I have been pinning is performing.
+Use the drop-down menu to look at different metrics.
+What trends do you see in your pins?
 Look at the pin design itself as well as the title and description.
 Take note of this when thinking of new content to create.

-One last bonus thing I like to look at from time to time is my individual pin stats.
-Click on one of your top-performing pins to open it in a new window.
+One last thing I like to look at from time to time is my individual pin stats.
+Click on any of your pins to open it in a new window.

 Next, click on “See more stats” and take a look at the history of your pin.
 With the 2021 stats update, you can now see all of the same metrics that are available in your account analytics overview.
 If it’s an older pin, has it seen a resurgence in impressions and engagement?
 If so, create a few new pins for that content or, better yet, create a new blog post with a slightly different angle on that topic.
 This will help ride the wave of content that is trending.